League schedules will be posted on IMLeagues.

 - Overtime: A 2 minute overtime period will be played.
 Possession for the overtime period will be determined by a coin toss with the call made by the home team.
 During the regular season, only 2 overtime periods will be played, if the game is still tied at the completion of the overtime periods, the game will be scored as a tie.
 During championship night, there is no limit to the number of overtime periods.

-- Clock stoppages will occur in overtime as they would in the final two minutes of the second half
+- Clock stoppages will occur in overtime as they would in the final one minute of the first half and final two minutes of the second half

 Stalling goes against the fun principles of basketball.
 An "unwritten 30-second Clock" is in effect at all times, and may be enforced by the Site Supervisor at their sole discretion.